bredelings/BAli-Phy/doc/man/character-properties.md

 The command stops with an error if an observed prefix is subsequently modified, replaced with different contents, or truncated.

-The **report** command projects one summarized property onto a template alignment.
-Each stored value continues to identify an observed character by sequence name and ungapped character index; a template column is only a presentation group.
-One representative character is selected per nonempty column, so characters that share a column do not appear as separate ranked sites.
+The two report commands project summarized letter properties onto a template alignment.
+Each stored value continues to identify a non-gap observed letter by sequence name and ungapped character index; an alignment column is only a presentation group.

+The ordinary **report** command either describes every nonempty column or selects letters globally before grouping the selected letters by column.
+An above or highest selection uses the highest-scoring selected letter as the column representative.
+A below or lowest selection uses the lowest-scoring selected letter.
+Row ordering is applied only after representative selection.

+With no selection option, **report** prints the minimum, lower middle, and maximum of both the per-letter posterior means and per-letter posterior medians in every column.
+These column-level middle values are distinct from the posterior median stored for each individual letter.

+The **positive-selection** command selects letters using their posterior mean `posSelection` probability, groups them by column, and reports the highest-probability letter in each resulting column.
+The matching dN/dS statistics come from that same representative letter.
+The default property is `posSelection`; names ending in `-posSelection` use the corresponding `-dNdS` companion when it exists.

 # SUMMARIZE OPTIONS